mfosterw/cookiestocracy/CONTRIBUTING.rst

     $ docker compose -f docker-compose.local.yml up

+The site should start and be accessible at http://localhost:3000, with the api visible at http://localhost:8000/api.

 You can also set the environment variable ``COMPOSE_FILE`` pointing to ``docker-compose.local.yml`` like this::

     $ export COMPOSE_FILE=docker-compose.local.yml